xxxxxxxxxxxxxxxxxxx12/xxxxxxxxxxxxxxxxxxx12/README.md

 - **LinkedIn:** [Connect with me](https://www.linkedin.com/in/geofferystjulien/)
 - **Email:** [geoffery.email@example.com](mailto:stjuliengeoffery17@gmail.com)

-Looking forward to connecting with like-minded professionals and enthusiasts!

 <!--
 **xxxxxxxxxxxxxxxxxxx12/xxxxxxxxxxxxxxxxxxx12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.